-For fidelity to the ABA treatment model for children and youth who meet eligibility requirements, an effective course of ABA typically requires active parent/caregiver participation and involvement to increase the potential for behavior changes in the specific behaviors identified as causing limitations or deficits in functional skills expected for the child/youth.
+For children and youth who meet eligibility requirements, an effective course of ABA typically requires active parent/caregiver participation and involvement.
+This may increase the potential for changes in the specific behaviors identified as causing limitations or deficits in functional skills expected for the child/youth.